We may receive compensation when you click on links to products from our partners.

 While you’re shopping for your laptop or tablet, make sure you have access to software like newer tablets have and can run.
-This will get you up to speed on the latest office automation, task management, time management and other productivity tools.
-Your company will have other products you may use.
-But if you are prepared with the latest generation of software tools, you be ready to cover any gaps the company has in its software.
+This will get you up to speed on the latest office automation, task management, time management, and other

 Low-Tech Tools for the First Day

 Paper and pencil still have a place in an office full of computers.
 Make sure to take a couple of pens, pencils, and a notepad with you on your first day.
 People will fire off instructions, company policies, names and phone numbers, and coffee orders to you.
 They don’t want to wait for you to pull out your tablet or smartphone and bring up some kind of note-taking app.
 You will want to scribble notes down quickly throughout your day.
 At the end of the day, you may want to transcribe your notes into digital form.